SOPSLab/AmoebotSim/docs/source/tutorials/tutorials.rst

 In this tutorial you will also learn how to utilize tokens with structured data.

 We will first begin by creating two files in the ``alg/demo`` directory, ``alg/demo/tokendemo.h`` and ``alg/demo/tokendemo.cpp``.
-We start by declaring the ``TokenDemoParticle`` class which we have publicly inheriting from ``ShapeFormationParticle`` only because it allows for much easier visualization of the tokens being passed between particles.
+We start by declaring the ``TokenDemoParticle`` class which we have publicly inheriting from ``AmoebotParticle`` only because it allows for much easier visualization of the tokens being passed between particles.

 .. code-block:: c++

-  class TokenDemoParticle : public ShapeFormationParticle { ... }
+  class TokenDemoParticle : public AmoebotParticle { ... }

 Just like with other particle type creations, we must declare the necessary virtual functions: